THE LINUX FOUNDATION PROJECTS

 We are now welcoming highlights from community members who are making a contribution to the ecosystem beyond the core specifications.

-Thanks to Sean Blanchfield for highlighting this work.
+Thanks to Sean Blanchard for highlighting this work.
 Sean describes OAK as follows: “MCP might be someone’s preferred transport, but OpenAPI/Arazzo should be the schema.
 We are particularly excited about converting the whole repository to OpenAPI 4.0.”
 Identifying and evolving key intersections, such as OAK, for the growth of AI-powered ecosystems is vital for leveraging all the important work that has gone into bringing the OpenAPI and Arazzo specifications to life.
-Moreover, as Frank Kilcommins describes it “Open repositories like OAK ensure interoperability and reduce fragmentation”.
+Moreover, as Frank Kilcommins describes it “Open standards like OAK ensure interoperability and reduce fragmentation”.

 We excitedly await the future development of OAK.